 Catching an edge is the main reason you might find yourself falling and hitting the deck when snowboarding!
-Anyone who has ever strapped into a snowboard will have experienced this, especially when learning, it seems it is just part of the learning curve.
+Anyone who has ever strapped into a snowboard will have experienced this, especially when learning the basics of how to turn, it seems it is just part of the learning curve.

 Whilst wrist guards and impact shorts will make this a less painful experience, there are ways you can adapt your technique to avoid catching edge which will make your learning experience a load more enjoyable.